lilyluox/personalfinance/README.md

-## Welcome to Flinn Talk - Personal Finance
+## Welcome to Flinn Talk 2020 - Personal Finance

+_Thank you to Stewart Ongchin at Intel_

 You can use the [editor on GitHub](https://github.com/lilyluox/personalfinance/edit/master/README.md) to maintain and preview the content for your website in Markdown files.